flaskevann/patterns-examples/README.md

 - Interface Segregation Principle (ISP) = "Clients should not be forced to depend upon interfaces that they do not use.
 So split them up!”
 - Dependency Inversion Principle (DIP) = "High level modules AND low level modules should BOTH depend on abstractions."

-These principles are abstract (and some more than others).
-But all concrete pattern examples *should* try and follow them ..
+These principles are abstract (and some more than others) ..

+But all the concrete pattern examples *should* try and follow them.

 ## License